Skip to main content

 1. Deposit Transaction

 The user’s deposit transaction is a standard transfer to the Depository contract on the origin chain.
-You can find this on the origin chain’s block explorer.
+You can find it on the origin chain’s block explorer, and you can also read the orderId directly from the deposit transaction without calling the Relay API.
+EVM chains — the Depository emits one of two events on every deposit:

 2. Settlement on Relay Chain